logzly. Spice & Style Kitchen

 The 60‑30‑10 Rule

 A simple way to blend different pieces without looking mismatched is the 60‑30‑10 rule.
 Choose a dominant color for about 60 % of the table (usually the plates), a secondary color for 30 % (bowls, mugs, or a decorative charger), and an accent color for the remaining 10 % (napkins, cutlery, or a small vase).
-This rule keeps the visual balance while allowing you to introduce a few fun elements.
+This rule keeps the visual balance while letting you introduce a few fun elements.

 Play With Patterns Carefully